 I’m not God, so I don’t know for sure.

 I have many suspicions – some of them strong – but nothing I’m willing to commit to immortality on the internet yet.
 God chose to reveal Himself as masculine, and I’m willing to accept that He had a very good reason even if I don’t know what it is.

 God The Father, God the Son, and God the Holy Spirit are always presented as masculine, 100% of the time with no exceptions.
 Therefore – whatever His reasons – God has chosen to reveal Himself exclusively as masculine.

 I trust He has a good reason for doing so.

-That said, Both men and women display aspects of God’s character in their natures.
-(Though again, I won’t go into that here.)
+That said, both men and women display aspects of God’s character in their natures.
+(Though that’s another article for another day.)